Neck Hump? Shoulders ache? Upper/Lower Back pain?

 The strengthened diaphragm and pelvic floor provide spinal support.

-Good posture opens up the possibility to correct a neck hump.
+Good posture opens up the possibility of correcting a neck hump.

 That is the region of the muscle to use with each exhale.
 It is the lower 1/3 of your ABS.